AmyHussain99/streamlit-profiler/README.md

 ---

 ## Licence
-This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License – see the [LICENSE](./LICENSE.txt) file for details.

 ---

 ## Acknowledgements
 This project was developed as part of my MSc Data Science dissertation at Newcastle University, United Kingdom.
-I would like to thank my supervisor Dr Sara Johansson Fernstad for their guidance, and the testers who provided feedback during user evaluation.
+I would like to thank my supervisor Dr Sara Johansson Fernstad for her guidance, and the testers who provided feedback during user evaluation.